diogoff/trackml-100/README.md

 For example, since they are immersed in a magnetic field, charged particles will have helical trajectories.

 We could try to create a model that reproduces this particular experimental setup.
-We could even try to learn that model from the training data.
+We could even try to learn that model from the training data, and I guess many competitors have worked along these lines.

 However, in this competition I used a more general approach.
 Regardless of the particular experimental setup, I tried to answer the following question: Can we